go-godo/godo/README.md

 ## Exec functions

+All of these functions accept a `map[string]interface{}` or `M` for options.
+Option keys that start with `"$"` are reserved for `godo`.
+Other fields can be used as context for template.

 ### Bash

 Bash functions uses the bash executable and may not run on all OS.

 Run a bash script string.
-The script can be multine line with continutation.
+The script can be multiline line with continutation.

 ```go
 Bash(`